google/moodle-on-gcp/docs/repository-organization.md

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/folder.svg" width="50" height="50">
 <h2>8-ingress</h2>

-This final step does configure Cloud Load Balancer to properly serve Moodle's cluster as Ingress.
+This final step does configure Cloud Load Balancer to properly serve Moodle's cluster as Ingress, choose only **one option** below.
-* *[gce-ingress-external.yaml](../8-ingress/gce-ingress-external.yaml)*: Configues Google Cloud Load Balancer as ingress for the cluster.
+* *[gce-ingress-external.yaml](../8-ingress/gce-ingress-external.yaml)*: (Recommended) Configues Google Cloud Load Balancer as ingress for the cluster.
-* *[nginx-ingress-external.yaml](../8-ingress/nginx-ingress-external.yaml)*: Configures an instance of NGINX as an external ingress controller for the cluster.
+* *[nginx-ingress-external.yaml](../8-ingress/nginx-ingress-external.yaml)*: (Optional) Configures an instance of NGINX as an external ingress controller for the cluster.
 ---

+The reason we recommend GCE Ingress (Google Compute Engine / Load Balancer) is that it has its on SLA being a managed service, it supports CDN, Cloud Armor (Anti DDoS and WAF) and also has a global scale, in counterpart, if using OSS NGINX Ingress Controller, you will have community based support, or, have to pay for other alternatives to be able to get premium support.

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/folder.svg" width="50" height="50">
 <h2>9-hpa</h2>